edgelesssys/constellation/docs/docs/reference/cli.md

 ### Synopsis

-Apply an upgrade to a Constellation cluster by applying the chosen configuration.
+Apply a configuration to a Constellation cluster to initialize or upgrade the cluster.

 ```
 constellation apply [flags]